sunfounder/pisloth/docs/source/ezblock/play_with_ezblock.rst

+.. _play_ezblock:

 Play with Ezblock
 ===========================

-**Ezblock** is a development platform developed by SunFounder designed for beginners to lower the barriers to getting started with Raspberry Pi.
+For beginners and novices, **EzBlock** is a software development platform offered by SunFounder for Raspberry Pi.
+Ezbock offers two programming environments: a graphical environment and a Python environment.

-It has two programming languages: Graphical and Python, and available on almost all different types of devices.
+It is available for almost all types of devices, including Mac, PC, and Android.
-With Bluetooth and Wi-Fi support, you can download code, remote control a Raspberry Pi, on Ezblock Studio.

-Ezblock has been upgraded to the third version.
-Compared with the Bluetooth communication of Ezblock 2, Ezblock 3 uses Websocket to communicate, which is much faster.

-So Ezblock 3 is used here.
+Here is a tutorial to help you complete EzBlock installation, download, and use.

 .. toctree::
   :maxdepth: 2